ontop/ontop-website/dev/internals/iq.md

 Each of these three operations is optional.

 See [the dedicated section](/research/iq-formal#construction-node) for a precise characterization.

+#### Aggregation node

+An aggregation node is defined by the grouping variables over which the aggregation occurs (if any) and a substitution defined the new variables obtained by from aggregation functions.

+It projects the grouping variables and the variables defined by the substitution.

+#### Slice node

+A slice node contains a limit and/or an offset value, that is uses for eliminate tuples from the result set.

+#### Distinct node

+A distinct node keeps only one occurrence of each tuple.

+#### Order by node

+An order by node orders the tuples based on a list of comparators.
+It orders first the results according to the first comparator (ascending or descending) and, in case of same ordering, it orders them using the following comparator, and so on.

+This operator follows a `NULLS FIRST` semantics (if ascending, `NULLS LAST` otherwise), similarly to SPARQL.

 ## Previous query format (version 1)